-a) if the measure was taken by an authority whose jurisdiction was not based on one of the grounds provided for in Chapter II;

-b) if the measure was taken, except in a case of urgency, in the context of a judicial or administrative proceeding, without the child having been provided the opportunity to be heard, in violation of fundamental principles of procedure of the requested State:

-c) on the request of any person claiming that the measure infringes his or her parental responsibility, if such measure was taken, except in a case of urgency, without such person having been given an opportunity to be heard;

-d) if such recognition is manifestly contrary to public policy of the requested State, taking into account the best interests of the child:

-e) if the measure is incompatible with a later measure taken in the non-Contracting State of the habitual residence of the child, where this later measure fulfils the requirements for recognition in the requested State;

-f) if the procedure provided in Article 33 has not been complied with."
+- a) if the measure was taken by an authority whose jurisdiction was not based on one of the grounds provided for in Chapter II; - b) if the measure was taken, except in a case of urgency, in the context of a judicial or administrative proceeding, without the child having been provided the opportunity to be heard, in violation of fundamental principles of procedure of the requested State; - c) on the request of any person claiming that the measure infringes his or her parental responsibility, if such measure was taken, except in a case of urgency, without such person having been given an opportunity to be heard; - d) if such recognition is manifestly contrary to public policy of the requested State, taking into account the best interests of the child: - e) if the measure is incompatible with a later measure taken in the non-Contracting State of the habitual residence of the child, where this later measure fulfils the requirements for recognition in the requested State; - f) if the procedure provided in Article 33 has not been complied with." - If, in light of the circumstances, the measure of protection should be reviewed, modified or terminated, the competent authorities of the Contracting State having jurisdiction under the 1996 Convention at the time the new measures are contemplated would have jurisdiction to decide on the matter.

+75 Ibid., para.
+119. Explanatory Report on the 1996 Convention, op. cit. note 7, para.
+119.

+76 "Article 23

-(Art.
-25).
-In addition, "there shall be no review of the merits of the measure taken" (Art.
-27).
-62 "If the measure [of protection] requires enforcement, for example a measure of constraint to obtain the handing over of the child, [...] the measure will have to be the subject in the second State of a declaration of enforceability or, according to the procedure applicable in certain States, of registration for the purpose of enforcement" (Art.
-26(1)).63 Such procedure will be triggered in the requested State at the request of an interested party.
+second State of a declaration of enforceability or, according to the procedure applicable in certain States, of registration for the purpose of enforcement" (Art.
+26(1)).78 Such procedure will be triggered in the requested State at the request of an interested party.
 Contracting States are required to apply a simple and rapid procedure to the declaration of enforceability or registration for enforcement (Art.
 26(2)).
 Finally, the 1996 Convention provides that: